ryanpag3/spotifier/README.md

+# This project is offline and deprecated with no plans for support in the future.

 # spotifier.io

 spotifier.io is a web application that aims to make tracking new releases on Spotify efficient, reliable, and effortless